 States submit these data to the Centers for Medicare & Medicaid Services (CMS) as part of the Medicaid and CHIP Eligibility and Enrollment Performance Indicators process.
 These data represent the length of time it took states’ Medicaid and CHIP agencies to conduct all final MAGI determinations for individuals at application, regardless of the application date.

-- Nearly 57 percent of all MAGI determinations on applications were conducted in less than 7 days
+- Nearly two thirds of all MAGI determinations on applications were completed in less than 7 days

-- Over 43 percent of all MAGI determinations on applications were conducted in less than 24 hours
+- More than 52 percent of all MAGI determinations on applications were completed in under 24 hours; and

-- Fewer than 14 percent of all MAGI determinations on applications were conducted in over 45 days
+- Nearly 9 percent of all MAGI determinations were completed in over 45 days.

 Download the current report: